Mike Jittlov: Career

-In late 1979, he co-starred again on Disney's Major Effects television special – this time introducing the world to the 500 mph green-robed "Wizard of Speed and Time" via the short film version.
+In late 1979, he co-starred again on Disney's Major Effects television special — this time introducing the world to the 500 mph green-robed "Wizard of Speed and Time" via the short film version.
 With an improved soundtrack, the short was released to 16mm film collectors in 1980, along with four of his other short films.

 Jittlov also created the inaugural short film played on the cable TV Disney Channel.
-It featured an animated satellite shaped like Mickey Mouse's head, which was later reproduced for the special features of the DVD version of Disney's 1937 film, Snow White and the Seven Dwarfs.
+It featured an animated satellite shaped like Mickey Mouse's head, which was later reproduced for the special features of the DVD version of Disney's 1937 film Snow White and the Seven Dwarfs.
 The Mickey Satellite film played to park-goers waiting in line at Space Mountain for years, and is still shown to Walt Disney Parks and Resorts employees during orientation.
 The prop was also used in a scene in The Wizard of Speed and Time.

 Jittlov is best known for his feature film The Wizard of Speed and Time, which he directed and starred in.
-The film did poorly in theaters but has established a cult following since its release on videotape and laserdisc.
+The film did poorly in theaters, but has established a cult following since its release on videotape and laserdisc.
 It can often be found online.
-It is known for being self-referential.

 He later worked as a special effects technician on the film Ghost, and in fan films including Darth Vader's Psychic Hotline.

 Jittlov maintains a distinctive appearance at science fiction conventions by wearing his traditional green jacket and green shoes, similar to the ones seen in The Wizard of Speed and Time.
 He was an early Internet user, with his own website, and frequent poster to his own Usenet group, alt.fan.mike-jittlov.
-He is also a prolific practitioner of origami.
+He created a Jittlov Font for the Macintosh, and is a prolific practitioner of origami.